procszoo/procszoo/README.md

     make PYTHON=/usr/bin/python3

+If you will clone the *procszoo* in your home directory, On the RHEL/CentOS/Scientific Linux/Fedora, the default mode of your home directory is 0400, this will cause trouble, hence change it

+    chmod go+rx ${HOME}

 Try It
 ------
-Now you can try it in an interactive shell as follows
+Now you can try it in an interactive shell as follows (we suppose you installed the *procszoo*)

-    cd bin
-    # what namsepaces are available?
-    ./richard_parker -l
-    # what C functions are available?
+    richard_parker -l                       # what namsepaces are available? richard_parker --available-c-functions  # what C functions are available? richard_parker                          # get an interactive shell
-    ./richard_parker --available-c-functions
-    # get an interactive shell
-    ./richard_parker

 If your Linux kernel doesn't support "user" namespaces, e.g., RHEL6/CentOS6, RHEL7/CentOS7, you need *super user* privileges

-    sudo ./richard_parker
+    sudo richard_parker

 And now, you can check sth that we are in namespaces

 * programs get small pids, e.g., 1, 2, etc., and there is only *lo* device and it is down

         ps -ef
         ifconfig -a

 * open another terminal, we can see that the namespaces entries are different